 The ‘craft’ revolution has hit beer and bread, now British charcuterie is having a moment.
 Hugh Thomas meets the British cured meat-makers who’ve gone from hanging sausages in their sheds to taking on the world.

-It marks a crescendo in the British charcuterie movement, which started gaining momentum a decade ago.
+The British charcuterie movement started gaining momentum a decade ago.
 Back then, ‘British’ and ‘charcuterie’ weren’t two words commonly paired.
 But something changed.
-New appreciations for spending more to get more, a want for fewer food miles and an emphasis on localism, and an expanding consciousness for animal welfare contributed to a meat curing boom.
+New appreciations for spending more to get more, a want for fewer food miles and an emphasis on localism and an expanding consciousness for animal welfare contributed to a meat curing boom.

 And of course, Brits invariably return from holidaying in Spain or France with saucisson or jamón ibérico tucked under the arm.
 In Britain, where ten years ago there was a handful of charcuterie producers, there now totals somewhere in the region of 300.

 Why were we late in recognising the virtues of cured meat?

 Charcuterie has been a part of British food culture for centuries, if not millennia.
 Traditionally, when a pig was ripe for slaughter, to feed a family it would need to be preserved for as long as possible, or at least throughout the winter.
 Since this was well before refrigeration, the animal would be butchered and the moisture drawn out of it by adding salt, thereby removing the potential for spoilage.

 Not a Spanish tapas bar: wild venison salamis hanging waiting to be smoked at The Real Cure’s smokehouse.